Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system.
-It is not really a program since it is only a spreadsheet with macros.
+It is not exactly a program since it is only a spreadsheet with macros.
 LibreOffice is used for GUI and MySQL for database.
 No data is stored in client side.
-You only have to backup the database.
+Only the database backup is need to save all your data.
 GUI has been designed to be highly efficient with only one page POS, there is no sub-page, only one pop-up confirmation message will be displayed before invoice validation.

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)